 - Plan your cash reserves through seasonal sales periods

 - Validate your business model

 - Prove to investors and stakeholders that you can be successful

-How to use the Cash Flow Template
+How to use a Cash Flow Forecast Template

 - Automatic formulas